AirCodeLabs/aircode/docs/en/src/getting-started/index.md

 ## Deploy a Function {#deploy}

-When finishing the development, we just need to deploy it, and then we can invoke it in reality.
+After finishing the development, we need to deploy it, and then we can invoke it in reality.

 Click the **Deploy** button in the top bar, keep the options in the pop-up window unchanged, and click **Deploy**.